tapbos/tapbos.github.io/about/team.md

     <td class="team-right"><b>Occupation:</b> Statistician, Frontier Science<br/><br/>
         <b>Favorite thing about Taiwan/Taiwanese America:</b> Eating Taiwanese shaved ice!
 Also, I admire people's recycling knowledge, so as their respectful social etiquette with the elderly.<br/><br/>
 	<b>Hobbies:</b> Jogging along the Charles River, reading, and yoga.<br/><br/>
-	<b>Why TAP:</b> I was raised in many different states/countries and thus, many cultural influences.
-I used to see this as a an obstacle that would prevent me from becoming a confident Taiwanese American/Taiwanese Canadian woman.
-However, over the past few years, I met many inspiring people here in Boston and they all encouraged me to embrace my cultural roots and serve in the local communities as much as I can.
-So, now, I am motivated to contribute to the community I can relate to the most - TAP Boston.<br/><br/>
+	<b>Why TAP:</b> I met many inspiring Asian American professionals/leaders here in Boston.
+They volunteer and support the local Asian communities in all aspects (e.g. food, health, children and youth).
+What they have been doing motivates me to contribute as well.
+I found out about TAP-Boston and realized the opportunity to serve the local community (with fun and friendly new friends).<br/><br/>
     </td>
   </tr>
   <tr>